 HomeAbout UsBooksContestAuthorsNewsLinksContact Us

-What Others Say About Fountains for Orpheus
+What Others Say About The Compost Reader

 —Neil Chethik

 Audrey Rooney's painterly poems reveal our ordinary world for the fresh miracle it is—charged and shining in the carnelian flash of flagstones, in the tulip poplar's "egg-cup" blooms, green as luna moths.
 Lovely as their images are, however, these poems are no mere surfaces.
-In Fountains for Orpheus, Rooney's poems pursue loss, change, and imperfection—hers, ours.
+In The Compost Reader, Rooney's poems pursue loss, change, and imperfection—hers, ours.
 Often quirky, never somber (though they circle death) these poems reward reading and rereading.
 They probe the uncertain edges where winter passes into spring, where death invades life and "creatures given to our care make no promises not to break our hearts one day."
 What are the dead to the living or the living to the dead?
 Rooney asks, as Rilke did.
 And as Rilke's did, Audrey Rooney's poems find a way to "love the in-betweens."

 —Leatha Kendrick